virajbdeshpande/AmpliconArchitect/README.md

 2. BED file with seed intervals:
     * One or more intervals per amplicon in the sample
     * AA has been tested on seed intervals generated as follows:
-        - CNVs from CNV caller ReadDepth with parameter file `$AA_SRC/src/read_depth_params`
+        - CNVs from CNV caller ReadDepth (with parameter file `$AA_SRC/src/read_depth_params`) or CNVkit
         - Select CNVs with copy number > 5x and size > 100kbp (default) and merge adjacent CNVs into a single interval using:

             `python $AA_SRC/amplified_intervals.py --bed {read_depth_folder}/output/alts.dat --out {outFileNamePrefix} --bam {BamFileName}`

-#### PrepareAA:
-A wrapped pipeline, generating the prerequisite BAM alignments, CNV calls for seeding, and subsequent AA reconstruction of amplicons from those seeds is available at (https://github.com/jluebeck/PrepareAA).
-This is available to simplify the running of AA and the preceding analysis steps.
+        - ***Note that this preprocessing step is critical to AA as it removes low-mappability and low-complexity regions.

 ### 2) Usage:
 `$AA --bam {input_bam} --bed {bed file} --out {prefix_of_output_files} <optional arguments>`